Last Updated: August 2025

 Book Chapters

-“Attention” in “Key Concepts,” The Routledge Companion to Simone Weil, eds.
+“Key Concepts: Attention,” The Routledge Companion to Simone Weil, eds.
 Deborah Casewell and Chistopher Thomas.
 Forthcoming.

 “Decreation” in Bloomsbury Handbook of Simone Weil, ed.
 Lissa McCullough.
 Forthcoming.

-“One Hand Clapping: Anatheism and Contemporary Eastern Art” in The Art of Anatheism: Essays on the work of Richard Kearney.
-Ed.
+“One Hand Clapping: Anatheism and Contemporary Eastern Art” in The Art of Anatheism: Essays on the work of Richard Kearney, eds.
 Matthew Clemente and Richard Kearney.
 London: Rowman and Littlefield, 2017.

 Book Reviews

 Review of Simone Weil’s Political Philosophy: Field Notes from the Margins, by Benjamin P. Davis.
-The Review of Politics, Notre Dame University, forthcoming.
+The Review of Politics, Notre Dame University, 2024.

 “The Pandemic of Force.”
 Review of Apollo’s Arrow: The Profound and Enduring Impact of Coronavirus on the Way we Live, by Nicholas A. Christakis.
 Attention: The Life and Legacy of Simone Weil.
-Online. https://attentionsw.org/the-pandemic-of-force-a-weilian-review-of-apollos-arrow/ (2021).
+Online, 2021.

 Other